 It can also be made into clay water to soak cuttings in, paint on pruning cuts, and pour around plants.
 Mix 1-part clay to 10 parts water and stir well.

 When sprayed onto plants it forms a light mineral shield which repels pests and prevents certain diseases.
 This coating is also useful in hot climates to prevent sun damage.

 To use bentonite clay as a spray, mix 1 cup of clay to 4 cups of water (4 cups is 1 liter or 2 pints).
 Add a small squirt of detergent, approximately 1 teaspoon, to help the spray stick to leaves.

-You can buy Bentonite Clay from Pottery suppliers, some farm and hardware suppliers and online.
+You can buy Bentonite Clay from Pottery suppliers, some farm and hardware suppliers, natural health and beauty stores, and online.

 Biochar is a form of charcoal and has an interesting history of use for growing plants.
 Read more on this page Making and using Biochar for the garden and how much to use.

 Certainly hydrogen peroxide is handy in the home, from stopping tooth infections to wiping down surfaces, and 101 other uses.

 In the garden, either as a general fertilizer, fungicide or weedkiller, H2O2 would be quite expensive, but you may be able to buy it more cheaply, or in bulk where you are.

 A 3% concentrate solution is usually used for home or personal use, and the garden is the same.
 Higher concentrations can be dangerous and can burn skin and eyes.
 If you buy hydrogen peroxide at a stronger concentration such as 10% or more, remember to handle carefully when diluting with water before use.

 Advocates of hydrogen peroxide for plant use, do so because it is a powerful oxidizer.
 As it combines with outside air and water it decomposes, freeing its oxygen elements.
 Thus it provides a supplement of oxygen to plants and aerates the soil.